leecade/offline-todo-api/README.md

 Simple (hopefully) RESTful API that allows you to create, read, ~~update~~ and delete items from your todo list.

+Note: PUT is not supported as todos are intentionally not updateable in this version.

 ## Install and run

 ```